Near-field communication: StoLPaN

 StoLPaN (Store Logistics and Payment with NFC) is a pan-European consortium supported by the European Commission's Information Society Technologies program.
 StoLPaN will examine the potential for NFC local wireless mobile communication.

 NFC Forum

 NFC Forum is a non-profit industry association formed on March 18, 2004, by NXP Semiconductors, Sony and Nokia to advance the use of NFC wireless interaction in consumer electronics, mobile devices and PCs.
-Standards include the four distinct tag types that provide different communication speeds and capabilities covering flexibility, memory, security, data retention and write endurance.
+Its specifications include the five distinct tag types that provide different communication speeds and capabilities covering flexibility, memory, security, data retention and write endurance.
 NFC Forum promotes implementation and standardization of NFC technology to ensure interoperability between devices and services.
 As of January 2020, the NFC Forum had over 120 member companies.

 NFC Forum promotes NFC and certifies device compliance and whether it fits in a personal area network.

 Other standardization bodies

 GSMA defined a platform for the deployment of GSMA NFC Standards within mobile handsets.
 GSMA's efforts include, Single Wire Protocol, testing and certification and secure element.
 The GSMA standards surrounding the deployment of NFC protocols (governed by NFC Forum) on mobile handsets are neither exclusive nor universally accepted.
 For example, Google's deployment of Host Card Emulation on Android KitKat provides for software control of a universal radio.
 In this HCE Deployment the NFC protocol is leveraged without the GSMA standards.

 Other standardization bodies involved in NFC include: